wilfreud/stasis/README.md

 #### `POST /api/documents/raw` - Generate PDF from Raw HTML

 This endpoint accepts raw HTML input and optionally supports dynamic data injection using Handlebars templates.
 If no `data` is provided, the raw HTML is used directly to generate the PDF.
-Set `loadExternalResources` in case page needs external resources (e.g. tailwind via CDN)
+Set `loadExternalResources` to true if the page needs external resources (e.g. Tailwind via CDN).
+The `useTailwindCss` option enables built-in Tailwind CSS support.

 ```json
 {